PurAlex/React-Portfolio/README.md

 I build my portfolio using **React**.
 The portfolio use dynamic rendering navigation `React Router` and I used a JSON file to render six projects of the Project component.

-I wasn't able to show any image on the projects page.

 ![Screenshot](./src/assets/images/Screenshot_1.jpg)
 ![Screenshot](./src/assets/images/Screenshot_2.jpg)
 ![Screenshot](./src/assets/images/Screenshot_3.jpg)